-BLAKE ADAMS SHOULD BE OUR NEXT COLLIER COUNTY JUDGE.
+BLAKE ADAMS IS THE MOST QUALIFIED CHOICE TO SERVE AS OUR NEXT COLLIER COUNTY JUDGE!

 DEDICATED AND EXPERIENCED PUBLIC SERVANT:

 Current Collier County Deputy Chief of the Law Offices of Kathleen A. Smith, Public Defender 20th Judicial Circuit:

 - Counsel on over 50 trials and substantive hearings